 BPM Platforms have been built to bring operational excellence to departmental and enterprise workflows.

-Modern BPM platforms can go one step further and bring value for non-process driven business applications, but you cannot build enterprise grade application for every business need.
+Modern BPM platforms can go one step further and bring value for non-process driven business applications, but you cannot build an enterprise-grade application for every business need.

-Low-Code Platforms were born to address a totally different problem.
-As new software application demand rose, so did the need for talented programmers who could build any type of software application rapidly.
-But businesses were not able scale this consistently due to lack of quality software developers across the board.
+Low-Code Platforms were born to address a different problem.
+As new software application demand rose, so did the need for talented programmers and developers who could build any type of software application rapidly.
+But businesses were not able to scale this consistently due to lack of quality software developers across the board.